fishcus/KAP-manual/en/model/segment_manage.en.md

     * Clone: Copy a cube metadata, such as the dimension and measure description.

       > **Note**: The clone operation will only copy the metadata, without the segment data.

+> **Note**: In the mapr environment, when you build empty segment using In Memory mode, the cube size may be 1Kb but the source records is 0.
+This is because the _SUCCESS file built in the mapr environment occupies 1KB.

     * Refresh Lookup Table Snapshot:  Refresh the snapshot of all segments under this cube.